smartmonkey007/NodeForMegaPi/README.md

 # Node For MegaPi
 ## How To Use
- * Compile and upload the Firmware to MegaPi ( https://github.com/Makeblock-Official/FirmwareForMegaPi )
+ * Compile and upload the Firmware to your MegaPi ( https://github.com/Makeblock-Official/FirmwareForMegaPi )
  * On your Raspberry Pi,
  ```
  npm install megapi